liborty/sets/README.md

 Implements methods:
 `reverse, nonrepeat, infsup, member, search, union, intersection, difference`,
 for all four types of sets.
 Some of these methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` are then able to use binary search.
 Union is like the classical merge but only one copy of items that were present in both input sets is kept.
-To remove repetitions within a set, use `nonrepeat`.
+To remove repetitions from a set, use `nonrepeat`.

 ## Release Notes (Latest First)